Photo of a bee

 Cockroaches, sometimes just called roaches, are a type of insect.
 There are thousands of kinds of cockroach but only a few are pests found inside houses.
 The cockroach in the picture is a German cockroach.
 They like warm, moist places, and are particularly fond of garbage bins.

 Crickets are a type of insect distantly related to grasshoppers.
-Crickets have a distinctive "chirping" noise.
-Make crickets make this noise by rubbing their hind legs together.
+Crickets make a distinctive "chirping" noise.
+Crickets make this noise by rubbing their hind legs together.

-There are many different varieties of cricket, and they all have a slightly different different "chirp".
+There are many different varieties of cricket, and they all have a slightly different "chirp".

 Dragonflies eat mosquitoes and other small insects like flies, bees, ants, and butterflies.
 They are usually found around water because their babies or larvae, known as nymphs, live underwater.